3.1. The message model¶

 lighting, then the attribute

-If for any reason a keyword has to change on the MQTT side (maybe because a new device
+If for any reason a keyword has to change on either side, it has to be reflected on the other

 none: the keywords are left unchanged, so there is no need to provide the mapping data for that characteristic;